Pirate Talk, Pirate Words, Pirate Lingo, Pirate Slang

-- Avast - "Avast Ye!" - From the Dutch term for 'hold fast' and means "Stop and pay attention.", like, "Get a load of this."
+- Avast - "Avast Ye!" - From the Dutch term for 'hold fast' and means "Stop and pay attention."

 - Belay - To belay can mean either to tie something down tight and secure as with a belaying pin or to stop or ignore, as in, "Belay that last command."

-- Black Spot - A death threat among pirates made of a black spot or mark on a scrap of paper with more specific detail sometimes written on the other side, referred to in the story, Treasure Island.
+- Black Spot - Death threat among pirates made of a black spot or mark on a scrap of paper with more specific detail sometimes written on the other side, referred to in the story, Treasure Island.